 This year the tax deadline is Tuesday, April 15, 2014.
 The past couple years, late filers were given a day or two extra, thanks to the deadline falling on a weekend or holiday.
 Unfortunately, you procrastinators will actually have to get things done on time this year.

 If you still snail mail your tax return, make sure everything is postmarked on or before the April 15 tax deadline.
 The IRS considers this filed in a timely manner.
 You may still want to send it a few days early just to avoid any lines at the post office.

 Think you might need to file a tax extension?
 Filing an extension will give you an extra six months to finish and file your tax returns.
 This puts the tax extension deadline on October 15.
 This doesn’t mean you have until then to pay your taxes.
 Any money owed is still due on April 15 with or without the extension.

 For those who prefer not to pay their taxes, interest is charged on any unpaid amount.
 There is also the possibility of late payment penalties.
 Just a suggestion, get the money in on time or set up an alternative payment option with the IRS.

 Check Your Refund

 Once you file your taxes, the IRS has a mobile app to track your return.
 The IRS2go app is available for the Android and iPhone.
 It provides a safe, secure way to check your refund status.
-It also offers tax saving tips for 2013.
+It also offers tax saving tips for the next tax year.
 For the non-app savvy, the IRS still has its Where’s My Refund? online tool.